tirumalavan/IA3/README.md

 Prism laser cut from extruded acrylic in 4 layers and stuck together.
 <br>
 The white 3-D printed box is built with exact dimensions to house the bread-board.
 The cardboard box was built as a prototype and a precursor for 3D printing.
 They have the same dimensions.
+The lid and the base for the 3-D printed box has been made separately since the tray did not have enough width to fit both together.

 https://youtu.be/-RmrnhmrLhY